-Transcranial magnetic stimulation (TMS) is a procedure that uses an electromagnetic coil close to the skull to deliver magnetic pulses into the brain.
-These pulses can alter nerve cell activity in areas of the brain involved in mood regulation, which may help treat anxiety.
+Transcranial magnetic stimulation (TMS) is a procedure that can help treat anxiety.
+An electromagnetic coil close to the skull delivers magnetic pulses into the brain.
+These pulses can alter nerve cell activity in areas of the brain involved in mood regulation, which may help improve anxiety.

 It is typical to experience occasional anxiety, but if someone feels frequently or constantly anxious, this may be a sign that they have an anxiety disorder.

 Psychotherapy and medications may help treat anxiety, but if first-line treatments are not effective, people may try TMS.